 What is ADHD Parent Coaching?

-The greatest impact parents can have on their children with ADHD is to help them understand what is truly getting in the way of meeting their goals, and providing them with the knowledge, tools and strategies to succeed – in school, at home, socially… IN LIFE!
+The greatest impact parents can have on their children with ADHD is to help them understand what is truly getting in the way of meeting their goals, and to provide them with the knowledge, tools and strategies they need to succeed – in school, at home, socially… IN LIFE!

 The Value of Parent Coaching